 In the wireline segment, competition is more evenly balanced between incumbent Telecommunication Company of Iran (TCI) and 10 other licensed wholesale broadband infrastructure players.
-While TCI remains the dominant operator, helped by its monopoly over fixed-line voice services, Iran has liberalised the VoIP market, enabling other internet service providers (ISPs) to compete on a more level footing.
+While TCI remains the dominant operator, helped by its monopoly over fixed-line voice services, Iran has liberalised the voice-over-IP (VoIP) market, enabling other internet service providers (ISPs) to compete on a more level footing.